OmarBasem/AssetDash/README.md

 I used Zustand for a fast, minimal, and scalable state management with a simple API and no boilerplate.

 I used MMKV for fast, persistent, and synchronous storage with minimal overhead.

+## Next Steps

+Some of the steps I would take If I were to take that demo app to production:

+- Fix icon urls issues, possibly from the backend
+- Add pagination for assets fetching for faster loading
+- Use a real refetch, like refretchInterval in react query, instead of simulating
+- add unit tests, component tests, and e2e tests